Frequently Asked Questions

 On 1 Salsa Intermediate Training (no audition required)

-On 1 Salsa Training (Intermediate) (Twice a Week Class)
+On 1 Salsa Training (Intermediate) *Space is limited (Twice a Week Class)

 Check Out Early Bird!